Take Your Utah Concealed Carry Course at Adiga Armory!

 - instruction on gun safety, shooting positions, active shooter response, room clearing risks, and more

 - live-fire training on basic handgun operation, target acquisition and engagement [50 rounds minimum]

 - A certified, stamped application for your Utah CFP application packet; satisfies your so-called “Weapon Familiarization” requirement

 - Phone and online support for assistance during your application process

 - Passport photos: We like to focus our courses on gun safety, response tactics and gun laws.
 Taking up student and instructor time to take pictures is not a good way to use your course time.
 We offset the price of our courses to cover this cost for you.

 - Fingerprints: We urge caution against anyone offering fingerprints with their CFP courses.
-The FBI is very strict, and if a single print is slightly off, they may reject your prints, resulting in 4-6 weeks of additional delays.
-We recommend only using a professional fingerprinting technician and electronic fingerprinting such as the BCI offers to guarantee your prints are good.
-We offset the price of our courses to cover this cost for you.
+The FBI is very strict, and if a single print is slightly off, they will reject your prints, resulting in 4-6 weeks of additional delays.
+We recommend only using a professional fingerprinting technician and electronic fingerprinting such as the UT BCI or many law enforcement offices provide to guarantee your prints are good.

 - Submitting your application: We will give you all of the info you need to succeed, but you must submit your own application materials to the BCI.